Locating and Editing Factual Associations in GPT: Interventions on Weights Weights for Understanding Factual Association Storage

-\citet{geva-etal-2021-transformer} observed that MLP layers (\reffig{uv-update}) can act as two-layer key--value memories,\footnote{Unrelated to keys and values in self-attention.} where the neurons of the first layer $\smash{\atl{W}{l}_{fc}}$ form a \textit{key}, with which the second layer $\smash{\atl{W}{l}_{proj}}$ retrieves an associated \textit{value}.
-Different from Geva, we assume a linear rather than a per-neuron view.

-To reason about these structures, we view $\smash{\atl{W}{l}_{proj}}$ as a \textit{linear associative memory}~\cite{kohonen1972correlation,anderson1972simple}.
-This model notes that any linear operation $W$ can operate as a key--value store for a set of keys\footnote{$k_i$ and $v_i$ are all column vectors, stacked into matrices.} $K = [ k_1 \mid k_2 \mid \dots ]$ and corresponding values $V = [v_1 \mid v_2 \mid \dots]$, by solving $WK \approx V$, whose squared error is minimized using the well-known Moore-Penrose pseudoinverse $W = VK^{+}$.

-\citet{bau-rewriting} has observed that an optimal update of a linear associative memory will insert a new key-value pair $(k_*, v_*)$ by solving a constrained least-squares problem with a simple closed form solution:
+We view $\smash{\atl{W}{l}_{proj}}$ as a linear associative memory~\citep{kohonen1972correlation,anderson1972simple}.
+This perspective observes that any linear operation $W$ can operate as a key--value store for a set of vector keys $K = [ k_1 \mid k_2 \mid \dots ]$ and corresponding vector values $V = [v_1 \mid v_2 \mid \dots]$, by solving $WK \approx V$, whose squared error is minimized using the Moore-Penrose pseudoinverse: $W = VK^{+}$. \citet{bau-rewriting} observed that a new key--value pair $(k_*, v_*)$ can be inserted optimally into the memory by solving a constrained least-squares problem.
+In a convolutional network, \citeauthor{bau-rewriting} solve this using an optimization, but in a fully-connected layer, we can derive a closed form solution:

-Appendix \ref{apd:solving-v} derives the rank-one update rule (\ref{eq:cinvk}).
-Here $W$ is the original matrix, and $C=KK^T$ is a constant can be estimated by sampling covariance statistics of $k$ across a body of text,\footnote{In practice we pre-cache $C$ for an MLP module by sampling $k$ over Wikipedia text, using Eqn.~\ref{eq:kstar-sample} to compute $k$ for each token.} and $v$ is the solution of a linear system involving $v_*$ (Appendix \ref{apd:solving-v}, Eqn.~\ref{eq:block-solution}).

-Because of this simple algebraic structure, once we choose to store a new key-value pair $(k_*, v_*)$, we can insert the new memory directly.
-If the MLP does serve as memory storage for factual knowledge, all that remains is to choose the right $k_*$ and $v_*$ to represent the new fact.